Sticky Date Cake

 How to make this Sticky Date Cake

 Step 1.
-First gather together your ingredients, de-stone the dates and roughly chop them along with the pecans.
-Line a loaf tin with non-stick baking paper and pre-heat the oven.
+First, gather together your ingredients, de-stone the dates and roughly chop them along with the pecans.
+Line a 21cm (8”) Loaf Tin (2lb) with non-stick baking paper and preheat the oven.

 Step 2.
-Next, in a large bowl, stir together the dry ingredients.
+Next, in a large mixing bowl, stir together the dry ingredients (flour, baking soda and spices).

 Step 3.
-Add the wet ingredients to a small saucepan and warm gently until everything is combined.
-Add this to the bowl of dry ingredients and stir together.
+Add the wet ingredients (margarine, syrup, treacle and milk) to a small saucepan and warm gently until everything is combined.
+Add this to the flour mixture and stir together.
 I find it easiest to do this with a large whisk to make sure everything is combined without beating or over-mixing.

 Step 4.
-Stir through the chopped dates and pecans and then pour the mixture (which will be quite wet, almost like a batter) into the lined loaf tin.
+Stir through the chopped dates and pecans and then pour the date mixture (which will be quite wet, almost like a batter) into the prepared pan.
 Bake until a skewer pushed into the centre of the cake comes out clean, which is usually around 50-55 minutes.

 Step 5.
 It’s important to leave the cake to cool in the tin before turning it out because it has such a tender, moist texture.
 There is no rush to take it out of the tin, I often leave this one cooling overnight in the tin and then take it out in the morning to slice.